nuvolaris/nuv/README.md

 ### How `nuv` locate the `nuv` root

-The `nuv` root is a folder with two files in it: `Nuvfile` (an yaml taskfile) and `Nuvtools` (a json file describing the tools to download).
+The `nuv` root is a folder with two files in it: `nuvfile.yml` (an yaml taskfile) and `nuvtools.json` (a json file describing the tools to download).

-The first step is to locate the task.
+The first step is to locate the root folder.
 The algorithm is the following.

+If the environment variable `NUV_ROOT` is defined, it will look there first, and will check if there are the two files.

-First it will look in the current folder if there is a `Nuvfile`.
-If there is, it will also look for `Nuvtools`.
-If it is not there, it will go up of one level looking for a directory with `Nuvfile` and `Nuvtools`, and selects it as the `nuv` root.
+Then it will look in the current folder if there is a `nuvfile.yml`.
+If there is, it will also look for `nuvtools.json`.
+If it is not there, it will go up of one level looking for a directory with `nuvfile.yml` and `nuvtools.json`, and selects it as the `nuv` root.

-If there is not a `Nuvfile` it will look for a folder called `nuvtasks` with both a `Nuvfile` and `Nuvtools` in it and selects it as the `nuv` root.
+If there is not a `nuvfile.yml` it will look for a folder called `olaris` with both a `nuvfile.yml` and `nuvtools.json` in it and will select it as the `nuv` root.

 If the preceding tests fails, it will try to download it from GitHub, from a branch in a github repo.

-The repo defaults to  `https://github.com/nuvolaris/nuvfiles` but it can be changes setting the enviroment variable `NUV_TASKS`.
-The branch to use is wired in the build and it is changed at build time.
+The repo to use is defined by the environment variable `NUV_REPO`, and defaults if it is missing to `https://github.com/nuvolaris/olaris`

-It will download or update `nuvtasks` and store the in `~/nuv/tasks`.
-Note it will update the `nuvtasks` if the repo is older that 24hours.
+The branch to use it defined at build time.
+It can be overriden with the enviroment variable `NUV_BRANCH`.

+If it is missing, it will clone the repo and store the in `~/.nuv/olaris`.
+If it is there and the `nuvtools.json` is older than 24 hours, it will update it.
+Otherwise it will stop the search there.

 ### Download tools

-The `Nuvtools` is a json file in the format:
+The `nuvtools.json` is a json file in the format:
 ```
 {
   "<tool>": "<url>"